alexlib/OpenRiverCam/docs/sites.rst

 movies that belong to a selected site, then you cannot delete it anymore as that would also result in removal of these movies and velocimetry results.

+If you click on a site in the map view, you will be redirected to the Movies page, where you will be presented with all movies available for the site you have clicked on.

 Create
 ------
 To create a new site, navigate to the `Create` tab.
 You always have to type a unique name for your site.
 A